 The Senate eyes a formal end to the Iraq War, and a reassertion of Congress' power

-Nearly 20 years to the day the first bombs dropped on Baghdad in the U.S.-led invasion, the Senate will begin debate Tuesday to repeal the congressional authorization that justified the war.
+Nearly 20 years to the day the first bombs dropped on Baghdad in the U.S.-led invasion, the Senate has voted 67-28 to officially begin debate to repeal the congressional authorization that justified the war.

-"Repealing this [Authorization for Use of Military Force] is a necessary step towards putting the final remnants of the Iraq War squarely behind us," Senate Majority Leader Chuck Schumer, D-N.Y., said last week after the Senate cleared a key procedural hurdle to move toward debate.
+"I hope Republicans will work with us to keep this bill moving forward because AUMF repeal in the Senate is now a matter of when, not of if," Senate Majority Leader Chuck Schumer, D-N.Y, said ahead of the vote to advance the legislation Tuesday.

+Last week, the Senate cleared another key procedural hurdle with bipartisan support to move toward debate.
+In floor remarks Tuesday, Schumer said given that support, "there's no reason to drag this out."

 The bipartisan effort led by Sens.
 Tim Kaine, D-Va.; and Todd Young, R-Ind., repeals the 2002 AUMF under President George W. Bush that authorized the 2003 invasion, as well as the 1991 AUMF that authorized the first Gulf War under President George H.W.
 Bush.